Guillermo-Hidalgo-Gadea/personal-academic-website/content/openlabnotebook/How to keep your Python code tidy with 4 easy tips/index.md

 </div>

 ### Tip 1: Define your own functions
 The first tip is probably the easiest: find functional blocks in your code, wrap them up as a function and move them to the top of your script.
 In your pipeline you will only need to call the function with the arguments you specified before.
-See at the bottom of the script:
+See an exmaple below, specifically the condensed part at the bottom of the script:

 {{< icon name="python" pack="fab" >}} PoseAnalysisTip1.py :
 <div style="overflow: auto; height:300pt; width:100%;">